upa/vxlan-vyatta/README.md

 http://github.com/upa/vxlan (vxlan implementation on linux Userland).

-vxlan-vyatta can be used on VC6.4 oxnard.
+vxlan-vyatta can be used on VC6.4 oxnard and VC6.5 pacifica.

 Install